EnterpriseDB/barman/README.txt

 * you have one PostgreSQL instance on an host (called +pg+ for the sake of simplicity)
 * one backup server on another host (called +backup+)
-* communication between the two servers via SSH is enabled FIXME consiglierei di non farlo come root
+* communication between the two servers via SSH is enabled
 * the PostgreSQL server can be reached from the backup server as +postgres+ user (or another _superuser_)

 It is important to note that, for disaster recovery,